 Adbrands Daily Update 4th Dec 2019: Constellation Brands pulled the plug on its disastrous craft beer experiment with the sale of Ballast Point, which it acquired for a lavish $1bn in 2015.
 The buyer is niche brewer Kings & Convicts, based just outside Chicago.
 No terms were disclosed, but the sale price will have been considerably less than Constellation originally paid for the business.
 It has already marked down the value of Ballast Point several times, most recently to just $17m.
 Consumer interest in craft beers was at its peak when Constellation bought Ballast Point but has plunged over the past couple of years, hastened by the explosive growth of White Claw and other hard seltzers.
 A similarly over-eager push into cannabis-infused beverages has been equally costly.
 Gross losses on its investment in Canopy Growth are already over $500m for the first nine months of the current year.

 Adbrands Daily Update 4th Apr 2019: Confirming several weeks of rumour and speculation, Constellation Brands announced the sale of around half its wine portfolio by volumes to E&J Gallo for $1.7bn.
-In a continuing shift away from its heritage as a cheap wine producer, Constellation wants to focus on beer, spirits and a smaller wine selection concentrated on brands that lead their individual segments.
+In a continuing shift away from its heritage as a cheap wine producer, Constellation wants to focus on beer, spirits and a smaller wine selection concentrated on higher priced brands that lead their individual segments.
 Labels moving to Gallo include high volume Black Box, Wild Horse, Mark West and Ravenswood, as well as high end Clos du Bois.
 A full list has yet to be published.
+A separate deal was agreed for the transfer of New Zealand's Nobilo wine.
 Staying at Constellation are Robert Mondavi, Prisoner Wines, Kim Crawford, Meiomi, SIMI, Schrader and Mount Veeder.
 The sale accompanied strong financial results for Constellation, with revenues up 9% to $8.1bn, while net income soared by 50% to $3.4bn as a result of a huge gain on the value of the group's minority investment in Canopy cannabis.
 Constellation's own operating income rose by a more modest 5% as strong growth in beer was offset by declining performance by the wine portfolio.

 Adbrands Weekly Update 18th Oct 2018: After transforming US drinks company Constellation Brands with the purchase of Corona Extra and a more recent bet on cannabis-infused beverages, CEO Rob Sands will hand over that role in March 2019 to Bill Newlands, who became president & COO at the beginning of this year.
 Sands will succeed his brother Richard as executive chairman.
 Richard was CEO from 1993 to 2007; Rob from 2007 until now.
 Newlands will be the first non-family member to lead the company, which was established by their father Marvin Sands in 1945.